 As a practice run, the team participated in the Fascination of Plants Day event “Time Travel with Trees”, held in May at the Harcourt Arboretum.
 This allowed them to fine tune the exhibit, practise their engagement skills and to meet with other researchers within the University interested in public engagement.

-The collaboration continues with an exhibition in 2014 for International Year of Crystallography.
+The collaboration continued with an exhibition in 2014 for International Year of Crystallography.